SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 We then covert the extracted data into a dataframe using the to_dataframe method.

 **Note:** when working with big data, be very particular about using the SELECT * statement.
-In most cases, when working with big data, selecting every column will download too many GB or TB and can a) bog down runtimes substantially; b) increase cloud resourcing expenses.
+In most cases, when working with big data, selecting every column will download too many GB or TB and can a) bog down runtime substantially; b) increase cloud resourcing expenses.

 ``` python
 df = client.query('''